deyh2020/YOLOv4-DeepSORT/README.md

 ## Demo of Object Tracker on Persons
 <p align="center"><img src="data/helpers/demo.gif"\></p>
+Here, other objects like bicycle and suitcase are also been detected and tracked.

 ## Demo of Object Tracker on Cars
 <p align="center"><img src="data/helpers/cars.gif"\></p>

 ### Demo of Object Tracker set to only track the class 'person'
 <p align="center"><img src="data/helpers/demo.gif"\></p>
+Here, only persons are been detected and tracked.

 ### Demo of Object Tracker set to only track the class 'car'
 <p align="center"><img src="data/helpers/cars.gif"\></p>